-American Indian tribes, including many Bands of the Kumeyaay Nation, existed as sovereign governments long before Europeans came to North America.
+American Indian tribes, including many bands of the Kumeyaay Nation, existed as sovereign governments long before Europeans came to North America.
 Before the American Revolution, treaties were signed by American Indian nations with European governments.
-Following independence, the United States government guaranteed continued federal recognition and treatment of tribes as sovereign governments in exchange for land.
+Following their independence, the United States government guaranteed continued federal recognition and treatment of tribes as sovereign governments in exchange for land.
 This guarantee included protected jurisdiction within the boundaries of reservations and other lands held in trust for tribes by the U.S. government.

-Historically, state governments — including California — have been hostile to the concept of recognizing tribes as governmental entities of equal stature.
+Historically, state governments—including California—have been hostile to the concept of recognizing tribes as governmental entities of equal stature.
 Under the Constitution of the United States, as well as numerous treaties and court decisions, the federal government undertook to protect tribes from the states, which have often coveted American Indian lands and assets and sought to impose their will on Indian tribes and people.

 Tribal Governments Long Recognized As Sovereign

-The U.S. Supreme Court has repeatedly recognized tribal sovereignty in court decisions dating back more than 170 years.
+The U.S. Supreme Court repeatedly recognized tribal sovereignty in court decisions dating back more than 170 years.

 In 1831, the Supreme Court, in Cherokee Nation v.
-Georgia, ruled that Indian nations had the full constitutional right to manage their own affairs, govern themselves internally and engage in legal and political relationships with the federal government and its subdivisions.
+Georgia, ruled that Indian nations had the full constitutional right to manage their own affairs, govern themselves internally, and engage in legal and political relationships with the federal government and its subdivisions.

 In California v.
 Cabazon (1987), the Supreme Court affirmed the right of tribes, as sovereign nations, to conduct gaming on Indian lands, free of state control, when similar gaming outside the reservation is permitted by the state for any purpose.